-(a) The change in retail sales resulted from an increase in non-comparable store sales of \$25.4 million and retail sales in the 53rd week of \$18.2 million partially offset by a decrease in comparable store sales of \$15.5 million, or 1.5%.
-The decrease in comparable store sales was driven by a decline in average transaction value and lower customer traffic.
+(a) The change in retail sales resulted from an increase in our total non-comparable net sales of \$20.4 million and retail sales in the 53rd week of \$19.6 million partially offset by a decrease in our total comparable net

-- (b) Direct sales increased primarily due to an increase in comparable e-commerce sales of \$4.7 million, or 3.8%, and direct sales in the 53rd week of \$1.4 million, offset by a decrease in non-comparable e-commerce sales and lower catalog sales totaling \$5.0 million.
-The increase in comparable e-commerce sales was primarily due to effective customer acquisition and promotional activities.
-The decrease in non-comparable e-commerce sales was primarily due to the discontinuation of the Super Supplements website and catalog. - (c) Manufacturing sales reflect a decrease in product manufactured for third parties of \$6.6 million partially offset by an increase of \$3.1 million in product manufactured for the Vitamin Shoppe assortment.
+(b) Manufacturing sales reflect a decrease in product manufactured for third parties of \$6.6 million partially offset by an increase of \$3.1 million in product manufactured for the Vitamin Shoppe assortment.
 Manufacturing sales in the 53rd week were \$1.2 million of which \$0.6 million was product manufactured for the Vitamin Shoppe assortment and \$0.6 million was product manufactured for third parties.